Polymer/old-docs-site/app/blog/2017-08-03-speaker-spotlight-chad.md

 **Have you found that your development workflows or organizational mindset had to change dramatically with a new way of thinking about development?**

 We have definitely had to figure out how much logic should be embedded into any one component vs using some kind of outside library.
 We've gone back and forth on where we think that line is for maintainability.
-Limiting the length of the javascript in any one component is pretty key.
+Limiting the length of the JavaScript in any one component is pretty key.

 **What excites you most about Progressive Web Apps?**

 As I watch the trend of users to install and utilize fewer apps, having a web-based app that provides all of the same functionality as a native app is exciting.
-For us having mature native apps, it's been fun to develop a web-based version that will soon have feature parity - including with features that were once not even possible for a browser such as push notifications.
+For us having mature native apps, it's been fun to develop a web-based version that will soon have feature parity--including with features that were once not even possible for a browser such as push notifications.

 **How would you make the Web better?**